sgaliamov/illuminator/README.md

 ### Plan

 1. Stack size for methods.
+1. The EmitCall method is provided for varargs calls.
+Use the Emit method for normal calls.
 1. Branch optimizations.
 Can calculate distance.
 1. Bacis overloads with ILEmitterFunc depending on input parameters.
 1. Fuctional versions on all named functions.